fenzor28/SQL-Project-Zorro/QA.md

 5) Data redundancy:
    Handling redundant rows or columns that contain similar information improperly can result to biases in the analysis

+   productSKU: All 454 rows have unique SKUs
+   name: There are 113 product names with duplicates, which suggests that some SKUs might be associated with the same product name.

 # QA Process: